homiedopie/beberlei.de/drafts/service_layers_mistakes__no_central_dispatching.rst

 - Unless we use the explicit command object approach, there is no auto-completion for commands on the dispatcher in the IDEs.

-My conclusion from working with both kind of service layers: I feel it is a mistake not to use a dispatcher, because the benefits far outweigh the downsides.
+My conclusion from working with both kind of service layers: If you decided for such a service layer, then my experience shows it is a mistake not to use a dispatcher, because the benefits outweigh the downsides.

 .. author:: default
 .. categories:: none